ostdotcom/website-docupony/platform/docs/introduction.md

 ## What is OST Platform?

-## Create your own Brand Token
+## "Brand Tokens" Explained

-## Add micropayments to your platform
+## Microtransactions and how OST Platform makes them possible

 ## Not a developer?